mbats/mbats.github.io/_posts/2022-02-04-happy-new-year.markdown

 A detailed release notes for [2022.01.0](https://docs.obeostudio.com/#_version_2022_01_0) is available in our online documentation: [http://docs.obeostudio.com](http://docs.obeostudio.com).

 As usual, all these changes are made available thanks to our loved customers sponsoring the Sirius Web open source project!
-Do not hesitate to join the party and become a Sirius Web supporter, it is as easy as sending me an email.
+Do not hesitate to join the party and become a Sirius Web supporter, it is as easy as sending me an email, or [contact the team](https://www.obeosoft.com/fr/contact).

 See you soon for the next Sirius Web and OCP ~~soundtrack~~ release!